 Do you suffer from heel pain?
-If so, you’re not alone.
-Heel pain affects nearly two million Americans each year.
-Age is a significant factor in the development of heel pain but by identifying the symptoms early and engaging in some simple remedies you can help prevent the development of heel pain.
+Age is a significant factor in the development of heel pain, but by identifying the symptoms early and engaging in some simple remedies you can help prevent the development of heel pain.

 Plantar fasciitis usually develops gradually with pain often only occurring during the first few steps after getting out of bed in the morning or after sitting for an extended period of time.
 As the tissue warms up, pain often decreases but can return again after standing, physical activity, or sitting for a long time.
 In addition to age, other factors that can cause plantar fasciitis include: